rhcarvalho/dead-parrot/README.rst

 Dead Parrot is a RESTful framework with the declarative approach of Django Models in mind.
-Describing a class and its fields, you can tailor the serialization/deserialization of your model in several formats, including XML and JSON.
+Describing a class and its fields, you can tailor the serialization/deserialization of your model in several formats, including XML, JSON and YAML.

 The project has been conceived to allow for custom-tailored format-styles and/or serializers, model-aware data validation and other extensibility points.